vishalnirmal/Daily-Coding/Data Structures/Stack using LinkedList/README.md

-# IMPLEMENTING STACK USING ARRAY
+# IMPLEMENTING STACK USING LINKED LIST

 The class Stack implements all the basic operations of Stack ADT.
-A stack is a data structure where you add or remove an element from the top only.
+A stack is a data structure where you add or remove an element only from the top.

 Functions of DLL:
 * ### printStack():